 The Fogo Process begins as a collaborative film and social development project between the National Film Board of Canada and Memorial University of Newfoundland with the people of Fogo Island.

 Zita, Alan, and Anthony Cobb form Shorefast as a registered Canadian charity dedicated to continuing the legacy of the Fogo Process and building cultural and economic resilience on Fogo Island.

 Zita Cobb travels across Canada to discuss the Fogo Process and the continued role of arts in developing the community economics practiced by Shorefast to the benefit of Fogo Island.

 About the Creators

 Joel R. Burton

 A PhD Candidate in English at Western University.
 Maintains lifelong connection to the people and traditions of Atlantic Canada.
 Supports diverse forms of research and community engagement with an emphasis on storytelling.
-Committed to continuing to find ways to use narrative and conversation as methods of learning and research in the humanities and beyond.
+Committed to finding ways to use narrative and conversation as methods of learning and knowledge creation in the humanities and beyond.
 Board Secretary of the Friends of Writers at Woody Point and founding member of the Public Humanities at Western.